Vishnu: In science

-Outside Indian subcontinent
+Outside the Indian subcontinent

 Indonesia

-In Indonesia, Vishnu or Wisnu (Indonesian spelling) is a well-known figure in the world of wayang (Indonesian Puppetry), Wisnu is often referred to as the title Sanghyang Batara Wisnu.
-Wisnu is the god of justice or welfare, wisnu was the fifth son of Batara Guru and Batari Uma.
+In Indonesia, Vishnu or Wisnu (Indonesian spelling) is a well-known figure in the world of wayang (Indonesian puppetry), Wisnu is often referred to as the title Sanghyang Batara Wisnu.
+Wisnu is the god of justice or welfare, Wisnu was the fifth son of Batara Guru and Batari Uma.
 He is the most powerful son of all the sons of Batara Guru.

 Wisnu is described as a god who has bluish black or dark blue skin, has four arms, each of which holds a weapon, namely a mace, a lotus, a trumpet and a Cakra.
 He can also do tiwikrama, become an infinitely large giant.